iamjustkoi/StudyTimeStats/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: Bug/Issue Report
+name: Bug Report
-about: Create a report to help improve the add-on
+about: Create an error report to help improve the add-on
 title: ''
-labels: issue
+labels: bug
 assignees: ''

 ---

-**Bug/Issue Description**
+**Issue/Bug Description**
 A short description of the issue.

 **To Reproduce**